Sports Premium Funding at Ivy Lane Primary School

 CPD (Continued Professional Development)

-Mr Prosser is our PE Subject Leader and attends regular meetings with the network of schools to share good practice and to provide training.
-Most recently this has covered assesment of PE, and the requirements for PE in the National Curriculum plus feedback on the Premium Funding and the best ways to implement this.
+Mr Johns is our PE Subject Leader and attends regular meetings with the network of schools to share good practice and to provide training.